 When the childcare setting (hopefully) reopens, your child won’t be guaranteed their childcare place and may have to join a waiting list.

-But what about the moral viewpoint?
+But what about the ethical viewpoint?

 Most childcare providers are run by a person just like you.
 They may have spent years building up their business and now face the very real prospect of losing their business and their own income.
-Nursery owners have to consider the knock-on impact for their staff.
+Nursery owners have to consider the knock-on impact for their staff (more on this below).
 For many nurseries, if you don’t pay your fees (or at least some of them) they can’t pay their staff.
 If they have to make staff redundant this not only affects the wider economy but also means that, when settings are able to re-open, there won’t be staff employed to be able to care for your children.
 It will take time to get people re-employed and will impact how quickly childcare settings are able to start caring for your children again.

 But surely the setting has insurance to cover situations like this?